The Tea Market in Peru: Trends, Opportunities, and Growth

 Peru Tea Market Challenges

-- Climate Change: Like many agricultural sectors, the tea industry in Peru faces challenges related to climate change, which affects yield and quality.
+- Climate Change: Like many agricultural sectors, the tea industry in Peru faces challenges related to climate change, which affects yield and tea quality.

 - Market Competition: Competing with established tea producers like India, China, and Sri Lanka is a significant challenge for Peru.